ychab/mymoney/docs/statistics.rst

 are used.
 For an expenses search with *sum* mode, **each negative sum** of tags are used.

 For example, imagine you do some shopping for $100.
-Unfortunetly, you discover that an item isn't good.
+Unfortunetely, you discover that an item isn't good.
 You return it and get a refund of $25.
 With *single* type filter, the amount used would be -$100.
 Whereas with *sum* type filter, the amount used would be -100 + 25 = -$75.